cr0t/hunger-bot/README.md

 ## Intro

-It is a just-for-fun project – Telegram bot – written during the Ottepel Hackathon event that took part in Saratov, Russia on March 18-19th, 2017.
+It is just-for-fun project – Telegram bot – written during the Ottepel Hackathon event that took part in Saratov, Russia on March 18-19th, 2017.

 Team behind it: